grinwi/birth-app/README.md

    - Create a **Read/Write Token** under “Settings → Tokens” → set as `BLOB_READ_WRITE_TOKEN`.
 3) Optionally set `BLOB_JSON_KEY` if you want a custom filename/path (default is `birthdays.json`).
 4) Add these to your Vercel project’s Env Vars.
 For local dev, mirror them in `.env.local`.

+## Data flow and fallback

+- On each mutation, the backend writes the updated rows to Vercel Blob (JSON) and opens a GitHub PR that commits BOTH:
+  - JSON (path: `GITHUB_JSON_FILE_PATH`, pretty-printed) for canonical backup/restore
+  - CSV (path: `GITHUB_FILE_PATH`) for audit/review and easy diff
+- Read order at runtime:
+  1) Blob (JSON)
+  2) GitHub JSON (raw file in the repo)
+  3) GitHub CSV (parsed)
+  4) KV (if configured)
+- This ensures GitHub acts as a durable backup/source of truth if Blob is missing or cleared; restoring is as simple as merging JSON in Git and redeploying.

 ## Local development